belvoirwriting/vobwg202402/src/index.md

 > - 12 November
 > - 10 December

 We meet at 8pm till around 9.30pm on the second Tuesday of every month.
-Attendance is free.
-We've never charged any membership fees and will always try to keep the group as a free activity for everyone.
+Oh, and it's free to attend.
+We don't charge any membership fees or anything like that.